-(Here, in this first of a new series where we discuss authors we have a love/hate relationship with, Blue Falcon addresses his thoughts about historical romance author Rosanne Bittner.)
+Here, in this first of a new series where we discuss authors we have a love/hate relationship with, Blue Falcon addresses his thoughts about historical romance author Rosanne Bittner.

 What I Love About Her Work:

-I write this frequently when I write reviews: when I read a book, I want to feel like I am not reading words on a page or screen.
+I say this frequently when I write reviews, and I will repeat it: when I read a book, I don’t want to feel as if I am reading words on a page or screen.
 I want to feel like these characters are real people, and I observe their lives.

 For me, reading one of Mrs. Bittner’s is like being on the world’s extreme roller coaster.
 I feel her characters’ pain and every emotion in between.

-Where I Have Issues with Her Work:
+Where I Have Issues with Her Work

 Issue #1: Her Books Are Parochial and Patriarchal

-Although her heroines are strong emotionally, they aren’t in other ways.
-Mrs. Bittner’s heroines are emotionally, financially, mentally, and physically dependent on the heroes or supporting male characters.
+Although her heroines are strong emotionally, in other ways, they aren’t.
+Mrs. Bittner’s female protagonists are always emotionally, financially, mentally, or physically dependent on the heroes or supporting male characters.

 Issue #2: Extreme Misogyny

-While I understand that violence against women occurs every day around the world, it feels to me that the only purpose of the violence in her books is to give the hero carte blanche to kill someone–or many someones–sometimes in graphic ways.
+While I understand that violence against women occurs every day around the world, it feels that the only purpose of the violence is to give the hero carte blanche to kill someone.
+Or many someones, and usually in rather graphic ways.